 One of the reasons for this is the relatively high cost of producing solar panels in Japan compared to other Asian countries.
 IMS Research has noted that the rise of low cost Chinese solar panels has taken away from Japan’s market share in the PV industry.

-The key for Sanyo and other Japanese solar companies will be justifying premium prices for their high quality solar modules.
+The key for Panasonic and other Japanese solar companies will be justifying premium prices for their high quality solar modules.
 Companies in Japan are not alone in this fight.
 As solar panels have become commoditized the panels of different companies have become largely interchangeable.

 Therefore, if a company doesn’t want to keep cutting its prices in a “race to the bottom”, it has to come up with some good reasons for why people should be willing to pay more for its product.